fortunejs/fortune/README.md

 Fortune implements everything you need to get started with JSON API, with a few extra features:

 - Focus on ease of use.
-Fortune gives you routing and database interactions for free, through a very simple public API.
+Fortune gives you routing and database interactions for free, so you don't have to do the plumbing.
 - Associations and bi-directional relationship mapping.
 Fortune manages associations between resources so you don't have to.
 - Hooks to transform resources before writing and after reading, for implementing application-specific logic (and magic).